AdobeDocs/experience-manager-64.en/help/assets/reuse-assets-using-msm.md

 To start a sync action, open **[!UICONTROL Properties]** page of a live copy, click **[!UICONTROL Live Copy]** and click the desired action from the toolbar.

-To know the statuses and information related to a synchronize action, see [Information and statuses of all live copies of a folder](#information-status-of-all-lcs-of-folder).
+To see the statuses and information related to a synchronize action, see [Information and statuses of all live copies of a folder](#information-status-of-all-lcs-of-folder).

 ![Synchronize action pulls the changes made to the source](assets/lc_sync.png)

 >[!NOTE]
 >
 >If the relationship is suspended, the synchronize action is not available in the toolbar.
-While synchronize action is available in the [!UICONTROL References] rail, the modifications are not propagated even after a reportedly successful rollout.
+While synchronize action is available in the [!UICONTROL References] rail, the modifications are not propagated even upon a successful rollout.

 ## Suspend and resume relationship {#suspend-and-resume-relationship}